 Are you a MSU College of Education Teacher Education graduate?
 Find out more about how your Teacher Preparation Program (TPP) courses can be used towards your degree.

 How do I apply?

-A limited number of spots are available for our popular overseas study program.
-To reserve a spot in the summer cohort, please fill out the Summer 2019 Reservation Form.
+To reserve a spot for this summer, please fill out the Summer 2020 Reservation Form.
 This is not a guarantee of admission.
 The form does reserve a spot for you as you are applying to the program, however.